gayathriev07-svg/MASS/README.md

   - Member 3 – NSS24EC057  ESSABELLA C JOSE
   - Member 4 – NSS24EC066  GAYATHRI E V

 - **Problem Domain:**
+-
 - **Selected Problem Statement:**
+-   Students often choose academic paths or careers without a clear understanding of industry demands, required skill sets, or their own competency gaps.
+This disconnect between education choices and real-world expectations results in skill mismatch and employability challenges for graduates.
 ---

 ## 🧩 Problem Description

 Briefly describe the problem you are addressing.
-- Students often choose academic paths or careers without clear understanding of industry demands,required skill sets,or their own competency gaps.This disconnect between education choices and real-world expectations results in skill mismatch and employability challenges for graduates.
+- Students often make academic and career choices without clearly understanding industry requirements or their own skill gaps.
+This disconnect between education and real-world expectations leads to skill mismatch and reduced employability among graduates.

 Explain the background and why this problem is relevant.
+- Rapid changes in industry requirements and evolving job roles have made it difficult for traditional education systems to keep pace with current skill demands.
+Many students rely on limited guidance, outdated curricula, or incomplete information when choosing academic paths, resulting in a gap between what they learn and what employers expect.
+This problem is highly relevant today, as increasing competition in the job market and rising graduate unemployment highlight the urgent need to better align education, skills, and career choices with real-world industry needs.
 ---

 ## 💡 Proposed Solution

-Describe your solution clearly:
-- What is your approach?
+Approach:
+We propose a student-centric career guidance platform that bridges the gap between education and industry by combining real-time industry insights, skill mapping, and personalized guidance.
+The platform helps students explore career paths, understand required skills, and assess their current competencies.
-- How does it solve the problem?
+How it solves the problem:
+By clearly showing industry expectations, in-demand skills, and nearby job or internship opportunities, the solution enables students to make informed academic and career decisions.
+It highlights skill gaps early, allowing students to upskill before graduation, thereby reducing mismatch and improving employability.
-- Key idea behind the solution.
+Key idea behind the solution:
+The core idea is to align students’ education choices with real-world industry needs through transparency, awareness, and early intervention—empowering students with the right information at the right time.

 ---

 ## ⚙️ Technology Stack

 List the tools and technologies used:
-- Programming Languages
-- Frameworks / Libraries
+- html, css, java, pyhton
-- Tools / Platforms
+- node.js
+- adzuna api, hugging face

 Example:
 - HTML, CSS, JavaScript